HLegoinha/HARPN/README.md

 1) path to download folder:
 It must be a string with the path to the download folder.
-I point out that python reads '/' instead of ordinary windows back slash, so don't forget to replace them if you copy the path directly from the folder directory. e.g. on linux: '/home/henrique/Downloads', e.g. on windows: 'C:/Users/Henrique Legoinha/Downloads'
+I point out that python reads '/' instead of ordinary windows backslash, so don't forget to replace them if you copy the path directly from the folder directory. e.g. on linux: '/home/henrique/Downloads', e.g. on windows: 'C:/Users/Henrique Legoinha/Downloads'